-Having been born and brought up in Somerset I have lived on the Mendip Hills for over twenty-five years.
+Having been born and brought up in Somerset I have lived on the Mendip Hills for nearly 30 years.

 I would describe myself as a direct painter who likes to respond to a subject in an immediate and expressive manner.
 The atmosphere of the local Mendip landscape inspires me to make monochromatic drawings using charcoal or graphite.
-More recently I have been exploring printmaking techniques, in particular monotypes, as a medium through which I can achieve the changing moods and wonderful contrasts of light and dark.
-In contrast, I have found that mark-making with vibrant pastels allows me to describe the dramatic landscape of Dartmoor, which I also love, in a manner that suits the direct way I like to work.
+In recent years I have been exploring printmaking techniques, in particular monotypes, as a medium through which I can achieve the changing moods and wonderful contrasts of light and dark.
+In contrast, I have found that mark-making with vibrant pastels allows me to describe both the atmosphere of the Mendip landscape and the dramatic landscape of Dartmoor, which I also love, in a manner that suits the direct way I like to work.

 My love for teaching must just be a part of me.
 I am told I am enthusiastic and encouraging.
 All I know is that I get a great deal of pleasure out of imparting the knowledge I have gained over the years to willing and interested students and watching them grow week by week both in confidence and in ability.
 Even a one-day workshop can leave someone feeling rejuvenated and inspired.